herzenschein/herz-podman/wikijs/README.md

 Set `external: true` in compose.yaml if you want to create the desired volume instead of letting podman-compose do it.
-In this case, the service name (e.g. dbdata) is only used to be referenced inside the compose.yaml, while `name:` value will be used for the pre-existing volume that podman will search for.
+In this case, the service name (e.g. dbdata) is only used to be referenced inside the compose.yaml, while the `name:` value will be used for the pre-existing volume that podman will search for.

 ### podman-play-kube